 that note: please tell your friends about the garden!)

-couple of gardening notes: If you are planning to renew your plot
+couple of gardening notes: If you have renewed your plot

 things: 1.
 Turn some decomposed leaf mulch / leaf compost into your soil, to